RAVINGAR/Expeditions/README.md

 > expeditionextraction Lost_Architect 1

 **Mob Kill:** `expeditionmobkill`
-To complete this objective, the player must kill a specific number of mobs of a specific type.
+To complete this objective, the player must kill a specific number of mobs of a specific type in a specific area.
 This links to the same identifier format used when configuring mobs for a POI; eg. `'mythic:SkeletonKing'` or `vanilla:skeleton`.

 In the example below the player will complete the objective after kill three Skeletal Minions from Mythic Mobs
-> expeditionmobkill SkeletalMinion 3
+> expeditionmobkill SkeletalMinion Ancient_Ruins,Quarry 3